loicchamberlin/optimum-time-place-to-live/README.md

 - Méthode en utilisant l'API routes de google
 - s'inspirer du post medium : https://medium.com/towards-data-science/modern-route-optimization-with-python-fea87d34288b

-feature roadmap :
+## feature roadmap :

-functions :
+1. functions :
-- add a functions that calculate the distance between two points for the distance graph creation
+- add a function that calculate the distance between two points for the distance graph creation
-- graphic functions to help the data analysis use
+- graphic functions to help the data analysis use : in progress
 - maybe reorganize the class and organize the repo
-- function to get the top 10 fastest routes
+- function to get the top 10 fastest routes : done

-logic :
+2. logic :
-- avoid using every nodes, just select one for some next to each other == it will optimise the road calculation
+- avoid using every nodes, just select one for some next to each other == it will optimise the road calculation, select nodes based of a close radius
-- find a way to find the fastest route, but one that is equivalent for both time (50/50)
+- find a way to find the fastest route, but one that is equivalent for both time (50/50) : done

-data analysis :
+3. data analysis :
 - automate the data analysis in order to know what it is happening in the data (time dependency, histogram, min times, ...)
 - data visualisation with library folium